 Projects are exempt from the post-construction requirements in this General Permit if located within an area subject to post-construction standards of an active Phase I or II MS4 permit with approved post-construction requirements or if they are linear underground and overhead projects.

-2. Water Quality
+I.U.2.
+Water Quality

 This General Permit requires dischargers to replicate the pre-project runoff water balance (defined as the amount of rainfall that ends up as runoff) for the smallest storms up to the 85th percentile storm event, or the smallest storm event that generates runoff, whichever is larger.
 Contemporary stormwater management generally routes these flows directly to the drainage system, increasing pollutant loads and potentially causing adverse effects on receiving waters.
 These smaller water quality events happen much more frequently than larger events and generate much higher pollutant loads on an annual basis.
 There are other adverse hydrological impacts that result from not designing according to the site’s pre-construction water balance.
 In Maryland, Klein noted that baseflow decreases as the extent of urbanization increases.
 Ferguson and Suckling noted a similar relation in watersheds in Georgia.
 On Long Island, Spinello and Simmons noted substantial decreases in base flow in intensely urbanized watersheds.

-This General Permit emphasizes runoff reduction through on-site stormwater reuse, interception, evapotranspiration and infiltration through non-structural controls and conservation design measures (e.g., downspout disconnection, soil quality preservation/enhancement, interceptor trees).
+This General Permit emphasizes runoff reduction through on-site stormwater reuse, interception, evapotranspiration, and infiltration through non-structural controls and conservation design measures (e.g., downspout disconnection, soil quality preservation/enhancement, interceptor trees).
 Employing these measures close to the source of runoff generation is the easiest and most cost-effective way to comply with the pre-construction water balance standard.
 Using low-tech runoff reduction techniques close to the source is consistent with a number of recommendations in the literature.
 In many cases, BMPs implemented close to the source of runoff generation cost less than end-of the pipe measures.
 Dischargers are given the option of using the SMARTS Post-Construction Calculator to calculate the required runoff volume or a watershed process-based, continuous simulation model such as the EPA’s Stormwater Management Model (SWMM) or Hydrologic Simulation Program Fortran.
 Such methods used by the discharger will be reviewed by the Regional Water Board upon Notice of Termination application.

-3. Channel Protection
+I.U.3.
+Channel Protection

 A basic understanding of fluvial geomorphic concepts is necessary to address channel protection.
 A dominant paradigm in fluvial geomorphology holds that streams adjust their channel dimensions (width and depth) in response to long-term changes in sediment supply and bank full discharge (1.5 to 2-year recurrence interval).
 The bank full stage corresponds to the discharge at which channel maintenance is the most effective (the discharge at which the moving sediment, forming or removing bars, forming or changing bends and meanders, and generally doing work that results in the average morphologic characteristics of channels).
 Lane (1955 as cited in Rosgen 1996) showed the generalized relationship between sediment load, sediment size, stream discharge, and stream slope (Figure 4).
 A change in any one of these variables sets up a series of mutual adjustments in the companion variables with a resulting direct change in the physical characteristics of the stream channel.